 There's a reason I try not to camp in July.
 It's not just the busy highways, the sweltering heat, or the awkward but mandatory family gatherings...
 It's the stuff horror movies are made of: the bugs.

 The Waskwei River drains the northeast flank of the Pasquia Hills in Saskatchewan—an area we're visiting for the first time.
-Waskwei had piqued my interest as a target for feral brook trout produced from stocking efforts that occurred decades ago when the Pasquia Hills were of greater recreational interest.
-The hills are shrouded in mystery, known for their dramatic topography, abundance of fossils and massive oil shale deposits.
+Waskwei had piqued my interest as a target for feral brook trout produced from stocking efforts that occurred decades ago.
+For us, the hills are shrouded in mystery, with dramatic topography, an abundance of fossils and massive oil shale deposits.
 With little information on the area, our plan is to hike as far upstream as possible and spend two nights in search of whatever mysteries the river may hold.

 Mysteries are soon uncovered as Nate steps ankle-deep into a hornet nest, unleashing a swarm of angry insects.
 The group scatters through the woods and reconvenes at the river's opening.
 We've barely been outside for half an hour.
 With sweat-drenched clothes and a grand total of 19 stings, morale is low.